English

 Key Stage 3

 Throughout their study at KS3 all students study literature written before 1914, including Shakespeare, helping to build up their confidence and resilience at dealing with more challenging texts at KS4.
-They are expected to develop their own reading tastes through regular use of the Library.
 Students develop their competence in different written forms, including newspaper reports, letters, diaries, poetry, stories and close textual analysis in preparation for their half termly assessments.
 We follow the National Framework for English and make regular use of a range of learning activities to support, stretch and challenge our young people.
-Throughout each half term students ability in Reading and Writing will be assessed through a range of tasks linked directly to the skills they will be examined on in KS4.
+Throughout each half term, students’ ability in Reading and Writing will be assessed through a range of tasks linked directly to the skills they will be examined on in KS4.

 Key Stage 4